 Review and road test of the Skoda Superb

 This improved version of the third generation Skoda Superb seems a very complete product, looking sharp and tilting at some big names.
-It's now better equipped too.
+It's well equipped too.
 Jonathan Crouch reports.

 Ten Second Review of the Skoda Superb

 Skoda's Superb features a smart suit, a slick chassis and strong engines in this improved version of the MK3 model.
 Hatch and estate versions of this enhanced design look sharper inside and out and the brand now offers a Plug-in hybrid option for the first time too.
 Plus the pricing remains sensible.